jky01/RCAutoPilot/README.md

   such as `sklearn` and `Shapely==1.7.0`.
 It then runs `pip install --no-build-isolation -e CLRNet` so the already-installed PyTorch is reused during the build and lane detection works out of the box.
+  The build step is patched to skip compiling CLRNet's optional CUDA extension, which may fail on modern toolchains.

    Optionally install extra tools for plotting and tests after the environment is activated: